-Bonus Shares - Bonus Shares are an award to an eligible person of shares for services to be rendered or for past services already rendered to the Company.
-The Board will determine the number of shares to be awarded to the eligible individual, in accordance with any restrictions thereon.
+Bonus shares (the "Bonus Shares") are an award to an eligible person of shares for services to be rendered or for past services already rendered to the Company.
+The Board of Directors of the Company (the "Board") will determine the number of shares to be awarded to the eligible individual, in accordance with any restrictions thereon.
 These restrictions may be based upon completion of a specified number of years of service with the Company or upon satisfaction of performance goals based on performance factors.
 Payment for the Bonus Shares may be made in the form of cash, whole shares, or a combination thereof, based on the fair market value of the shares on the date of payment, as determined in the sole discretion of the Board.

-Between May 1, 2016 and July 29, 2016 the Company awarded 188,333 restricted shares of the Company's common stock to employees, executive officers and directors.
-The Company's condensed consolidated statements of operations for the three months ended July 31, 2016 include approximately \$429,000 of stock-based compensation expense.
+Between May 1, 2016 and October 31, 2016 the Company awarded 188,333 restricted shares of the Company's common stock to employees, executive officers and directors.
+The Company's condensed consolidated statements of operations for the six months ended October 31, 2016 includes approximately \$429,000 of stock-based compensation expense.
 These stock grants have been classified as equity instruments and, as such, a corresponding increase has been reflected in additional paid-in capital in the accompanying consolidated balance sheets.